 Special Note Regarding Forward-Looking Information 2

-Background and overall performance 3
+Background and Overall Performance 3

-Selected annual information 10

-Results of operations 11
+Results of Operations 10

-Summary of quarterly results 11
+Summary of Quarterly Results 10

-Liquidity 12
+Liquidity 11

-Capital resources 12
+Capital Resources 11

-Off balance sheet arrangements 13
+Off Balance Sheet Arrangements

-Compensation of Key Management Personnel 13
+Compensation of Key Management Personnel 12

-Outstanding share data 13
+Outstanding Share Data 13

-Proposed transactions 14
+Proposed Transactions 13

-Subsequent Events
+Subsequent Event 13

-Financial instruments 15
+Financial Instruments

-Changes in accounting policies 17
+Changes in Accounting Policies

-New accounting standards 17

-Risks and uncertainties 18
+Risks and Uncertainties

+Legal Proceedings

-April 23, 2019
+May 28, 2019

-This Management's Discussion and Analysis ("MD&A" or "Report") of the financial condition of Abacus Mining & Exploration Corporation (an exploration stage company) ("Abacus" or the "Company") and results of operations of the Company for the year ended December 31, 2018 (the "Period") has been prepared by management in accordance with the requirements under National Instrument 51-102 as at April 23, 2019 (the "Report Date").
-The Report should be read in conjunction with the consolidated financial statements including the notes thereto for the years ended December 31, 2018 and 2017 (the "Financial Statements").
+This Management's Discussion and Analysis ("MD&A" or "Report") of the financial condition of Abacus Mining & Exploration Corporation (an exploration stage company) ("Abacus" or the "Company") and results of operations of the Company for the three month period ended March 31, 2019 (the "Period") has been prepared by management in accordance with the requirements under National Instrument 51-102 as at May 28, 2019 (the "Report Date").
+The Report should be read in conjunction with the unaudited condensed interim consolidated financial statements including the notes thereto for the three months ended March 31, 2019 and 2018 and the consolidated financial statements including the notes thereto for the years ended December 31, 2018 and 2017 (collectively, the "Financial Statements").
 The Financial Statements are presented in accordance with International Financial Reporting Standards ("IFRS"), and Abacus' accounting policies are described in Note 3 of the Financial Statements.
 All dollar amounts in the Report are in Canadian dollars unless otherwise noted.